davidlmorris/debuggery/README.md

 ## Colour support

-In addition, optionally for serial monitors that support colour (like VSCode) you can set the colour to print, or use some variations of Debuggery.print to print text in colour.
-To print numbers you can use `setColour(ForegroundColour)` (note the Commonwealth spelling) or `setColour(ForegroundColour, BackgroundColour)` to turn of a colour, and `resetColour()` to change it back to default.
+You can set the colour to print, or use some overloads of Debuggery.print to print text in colour.
+To change the colour of text can use `setColour(ForegroundColour)` (note the Commonwealth [spelling](#spelling)) or `setColour(ForegroundColour, BackgroundColour)` to turn of a colour, and `resetColour()` to change it back to default.
 The colours to be used can be found on the [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) wikipedia page.
 See [spelling](#spelling) below if you want to use color instead of colour (basically you can).

 These colours are allowed:
 | FG | BG | Colour |